IBM/ibm-block-csi-driver/docs/content/configuration/configuring_svc_partitions.md

 - Note if volume is mapped when the peer system is down - multipath devices won't be created for the down system.
-- It is strongly advised to install the utility that fascilitates auto rescan of devices in case of failover. https://github.com/IBM/oss-rescan-storage-linux-udev
-- Snapshots aren't supported yet in IBM Storage Virtualize® (9.1.0.1).
+- It is strongly advised to install the utility that fascilitates auto rescan of devices in case of failover. https://github.com/IBM/oss-rescan-storage-linux-udev -- Snapshots are supported in IBM Storage Virtualize® from version 9.1.1.

 See the following sections for more information:
 - [Limitations](../release_notes/limitations.md)